nghin/vacsf.org.mm/src/_posts/articles/2016-11-25-Justification-by-faith-works.md

 ## James' gospel: impossible for salvation

 The gospel according to James is impossible to live by.
 His insistence on a faith that requires the keeping of Mosaic laws makes it so.
 In verse 1 of chapter 15 above, James was recorded as saying this: <em>"Unless you are circumcised according to the custom of Moses, you cannot be saved.
-(Acts 15:1)"</em>, and Paul emphasized the implication of lawkeeping with this: <em>"Again I declare to every man who lets himself be circumcised that he is obligated to obey the whole law.
+(Acts 15:1)"</em>, but Paul emphasized the implication of lawkeeping with this: <em>"Again I declare to every man who lets himself be circumcised that he is obligated to obey the whole law.
 (Galatians 5:3)"</em>

 Let's us not forget that no one ever could keep the entire law: <em>"why are you putting God to the test by placing on the neck of the disciples a yoke that neither our ancestors nor we have been able to bear?
 (Acts 15:10)"</em>.
 Additionally, if you insist on keeping the law to get right with God, you have to fulfill at least two of these requirements: 1) <em>"Be perfect, as your father in heaven is perfect" (Matthew 5:48)</em>, and 2) <em>"Unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of heaven.
-(Matthew 5:20)"</em> Keep in mind that Jesus said these things only to those who try to get right with God through their own self righteousness.
+(Matthew 5:20)"</em> Keep in mind that Jesus said these things only to those who tried to get right with God through their own self righteousness.

 ## Galatians 2 revisited